magnesj/ResInsight/docs/Completions.md

 ### Import Perforation Intervals

 Perforation intervals can be imported into ResInsight from _`*.ev`_ files.
 These files consist of a list of wells, and their corresponding measured depth values for perforation start and end.

-The formate is as follows:
+#### Perforation Interval File Format

 "--" is interpretet as the start of a comment.
 The comment ends at the end of the line.
 The files can start with a unit definition line: